Codeception/codeception.github.com/_posts/2012-01-26-bdd-with-zend-framework.markdown

 	enabled: [ZF1, Db, TestHelper]
 {% endhighlight %}

 We use default settings for ZF1 module to connect to ZFBlog application.
 We use _'testing'_ environment and _'application.ini'_ stored in it's standard place: 'application/configs/application.ini'.
 But Db module requires additional configuration.
 We need schema and default data was recreated for each test run.
-We have database dump, a file named _zf_blog.sql_ in root of project.
+We have database dump, a file named _zend_blog.sql_ in root of project.
 We should point Codeception to use it for database repopulation.
 Now update a _codeption.yml_ config in project's root and set proper db credentials.

 {% highlight yaml %}
 paths: